ashwindcruz/ashwindcruz.github.io/_posts/2018-07-30-content-reconstruction.md

 If you're reading this, I'm assuming that you've read the paper X and have some familiarity with it.

 The focus of this post is on the _Content Representation/Reconstruction_ section of the paper, Section 2.1 to be precise.
 The authors use the title _Content Representation_ yet I've also included the word _Reconstruction_ here since that's what they did in Figure 1 and what I've attempted to do on my own as well.
+Throughout this article, I'm essentially describing building this *notebook*.

 Throughout working on this (sub) project, I ran into lots of issues.
 There's so much that happens between the description in the paper and a fully-fledged implementation that I've never had to consider before.
 While I don't consider what I've done to be exhausitive, even just considering Content Representation, it's quite thorough and I've decided to talk about the most significant _gotchas_ I ran into.
-As some of these might be obvious to some of you readers, I've shifted the _gotchas_ into a separate post and through this post I'll explicitly link to those mini write-ups.
+As some of these might be obvious to some of you, I've shifted the _gotchas_ into a separate post and through this post I'll explicitly link to those mini write-ups.
 I hope that they help you avoid sinking as much time as I did into these issues.

 So at the very start of the project, I wrote up the following TODO list:
 - [ ] Obtain a pre-trained vgg-19 network.